 Sour Cream and Chives Mashed Potatoes

-Many people like to add sour cream to their mashed potatoes to give it a bit of a tanginess.
+Many people like to add sour cream to their mashed potatoes to give them a bit of a tanginess.
 In fact, you can replace some of the milk with sour cream.
 It will make it a bit thicker along with adding some flavor.

 Bacon Cheddar Mashed Potatoes

-If you really want a crowd pleaser, you can’t go wrong with bacon.
+If you really want a crowd-pleaser, you can’t go wrong with bacon.
 Mixing in bits of bacon will give your potatoes a savory sensation and pair perfectly with any main course.
 Bacon, cheddar cheese, milk, butter, and potatoes combine to make the perfect side dish.

 Mashed potatoes can be the perfect dish to serve with almost any meal.
-The hardy flavors and comforting taste provides everything you need to serve up a feast.
+The hardy flavors and comforting taste provide everything you need to serve up a feast.
 If you ask a dozen people how to make mashed potatoes, you’ll probably get a dozen different answers, but at the core, there are only a few basic steps.

 We hope we have provided you with the foundational knowledge you need to get started.
 Soon you’ll be serving up side dishes like the best chefs in the world.